elidickinson/shot-power-scraper/README.md

 uv tool install git+https://github.com/elidickinson/shot-power-scraper.git
 ```

-Then run the `install` command to verify that it can find your browser:
+Then run the `install` command to test browser detection and set up the correct user agent for stealth mode:
 ```bash
 shot-power-scraper install
 ```

 **Requirements**: Google Chrome or Chromium must be installed on your system.
 No separate driver installation is required.

+**Testing**: The test suite runs on macOS CI in GitHub Actions and includes both unit tests and browser integration tests.

 ## Taking your first screenshot